Events - Week View

 This ride is a bicycle version of Meals on Wheels.
 We deliver both hot and cold meals to clients of Elder Care Services.
 Meet at Panera Bread on Ocala Street at 10 am on Mondays and Thursdays.
 We‘re easy to spot, just look for the bikes with trailers attached.
 Alternatively, you can just show up at St. Marks main trail head at 9 am and ride to Panera.
 Or meet the group at Elder Care Services at 10:15 am.See the full ride description for more information.

-Join the group for a fairly hilly ride (by Tallahassee standards) from downtown Havana into southern Georgia and back.
-The base route is about 37 miles but there is a shorter option available.
-Winter Weather Note: If the forecast temperature at 9 am is close to or below 40, the ride leaders may not ride.
+Join the group for 4 fairly hilly rides (by Tallahassee standards) from downtown Havana into southern Georgia and back.
+The routes rotate from week-to-week.
+The shortest route is about 37 miles, the longest is about 51 but there are shorter options available.

 This is a clay ride following the well known Flag Loop route (also known as the 3 Bitches) from Bradley‘s Country Store.
 Gravel bikes or even road bikes with fatter tires should be sufficient.
 Of course, mountain bikes are also fine, but are not required.
 However, a minimum tire width of 38 mm is recommended.
 After the ride, join whoever is hungry for the world famous Bradley‘s sausage.